awsdocs/amazon-inspector-user-guide/doc_source/inspector_installing-uninstalling-agents.md

 1. Sign in to your EC2 instance running a Windows\-based operating system where you want to install the agent\.
 **Note**
-For more information about the operating systems that Amazon Inspector supports, see [Amazon Inspector Supported Operating Systems and Regions](inspector_supported_os_regions.md)\.
+For more information about the operating systems that Amazon Inspector supports, see [Amazon Inspector supported operating systems and Regions](inspector_supported_os_regions.md)\.

 1. Download the following \.exe file: